vLeov/php-chess/docs/convert-fen-to-board.md

 # Convert FEN to Board

-📌 Almost everything in PHP Chess can be done with a chessboard object.

-FEN stands for Forsyth-Edwards Notation and is the standard way for describing chess positions using text strings.
+📝 FEN stands for Forsyth-Edwards Notation and is the standard way for describing chess positions using text strings.

+---

+Almost everything in PHP Chess can be done with a chessboard object.
 At some point you'll definitely want to convert a FEN string into a chessboard object for further processing, and this can be done according to the variants supported.

 | Variant | FEN Converter |
 | ------- | ------------- |